Why Is the Insurance Company Delaying My Property Insurance Claim?

 Internal Investigations

-In some cases, the insurance company may delay your claim because they are conducting an internal investigation.
+Sometimes, the insurance company may delay your claim because they are conducting an internal investigation.
 This can happen if there are questions about the cause of the damage, the extent of the loss, or if fraud is suspected.
 While such investigations are necessary to prevent fraudulent claims, they can also lead to delays for legitimate claims.

 • What You Can Do: Cooperate fully with the investigation, promptly providing any requested documentation or information.
 If the investigation is unjustified or taking too long, consider seeking a Florida insurance claim lawyer.